Arthur Evans: Family

-Arthur Evans was born in Nash Mills, Hemel Hempstead, Hertfordshire, England, the first child of John Evans (1823–1908) and Harriet Ann Dickinson (born 1824), the daughter of John's employer, John Dickinson (1782–1869), the inventor and founder of Messrs John Dickinson, a paper mill.
-John Evans came from a family of men who were both educated and intellectually active but undistinguished by either wealth or aristocratic connection.
-His father, Arthur Benoni Evans, Arthur's grandfather, had been headmaster of Dixie Grammar School at Market Bosworth, Leicestershire.
+Arthur Evans was born in Nash Mills, Hemel Hempstead, Hertfordshire, England, the first child of John Evans (1823–1908) and Harriet Ann Dickinson (born 1824), the daughter of John's employer and maternal uncle, John Dickinson (1782–1869), the founder of Messrs John Dickinson, a paper mill business.
+Arthur Evans' grandfather, Arthur Benoni Evans, had been headmaster of Dixie Grammar School at Market Bosworth, Leicestershire.
 John knew Latin and could quote the classical authors.

-In 1840, instead of going to college, John started work in the mill owned by his maternal uncle, John Dickinson.
-He married his first cousin, Harriet, in 1850, which entitled him, in 1851, to a junior partnership in the family business.
-Profits from the mill would help fund Arthur's excavations, restorations at Knossos, and resulting publications.
+In 1840 John Evans started work in the mill owned by his maternal uncle, John Dickinson.
+He married his first cousin, Harriet, in 1850, and in 1851 became a junior partnership in the family business.
+Profits from the mill would help fund Arthur Evans's excavations, restorations at Knossos, and resulting publications.
 For the time being they were an unpretentious and affectionate family.
 They moved into a brick terraced house built for the purpose near the mill, which came to be called the "red house" because it lacked the sooty patina of the other houses.
 Harriet called her husband "Jack."
-Grandmother Evans called Arthur "darling Trot," asserting in a note that, compared to his father, he was "a bit of a dunce."
+Grandmother Evans called Arthur Evans "darling Trot," asserting in a note that, compared to his father, he was "a bit of a dunce."
 In 1856, with Harriet's declining health and Jack's growing reputation and prosperity, they moved into Harriet's childhood home, a mansion with a garden, where the children ran free.